camunda/camunda-bpm-platform/engine-rest/engine-rest-openapi/README.md

 * each endpoint definition contains at least one response defined.
 * use the macros from the previous section when possible
 * for the `property` and `param` macros DO NOT forget to put last = true param for the last property/parameter, that will take care for the comas in the json file
-* the endpoints that have sorting or pagination properties/parameter should use the [common templates](#commons) from the next section.
+* the endpoints that have sorting or pagination properties/parameter should use the [common templates](#commons).

 #### commons